henrybear327/CCU_Scholarship/readme.md

 Here are some instructions that you can follow after cloning the repository locally:
    0. `chmod -R 777 storage && chmod -R bootstrap/cache`
+      * If you are using sqlite on the server, make sure the folder that the database file is residing in [also has write permission](http://stackoverflow.com/questions/3319112/sqlite-read-only-database).
    1. make a `.env` file
    2. generate an app key (`php artisan key:generate`)
    3. run `composer install`